saikrmet/open-census-mcp-server/building_opencensusmcp_lessons_learned.md

 - Solution: Extract simple concepts and keywords, add metadata after discovery

 ### 2. LLM-First Architecture Challenges
-**Getting the LLM to be 'first' in the reasoning layer was a constant battle.** This is what leads toward potentially using separate agents or MCPs in a workflow approach rather than trying to embed everything in one system.
+**Getting the LLM to be 'first' in the reasoning layer was a constant battle. ** This is what leads to potentially using separate agents or MCPs in a workflow approach, rather than trying to embed everything in one system. **

 ### 3. The Authority Bias Problem
 **People tend to believe machine outputs without critical evaluation.** But humans are wrong all the time and have their own "hallucinations" in data interpretation.

 Using AI tools doesn't free us from the responsibility of reviewing outputs and applying critical thinking and human judgment.
-Information communication and assimilation always leaves room for distortion.
+Information, communication, and assimilation always leave room for distortion.

 ## Key Observations